Your snake plant’s leaves may be skinny due to the following:

 Water your snake plant until it drains and get rid of excess water.
 Repeat this process the next time your snake plant is completely dry.

-You may also like: “3 Ways To Tell If A Snake Plant Needs Water.”
+FURTHER READING: “3 Ways To Tell If A Snake Plant Needs Water.”

 5. Skinny Leaves Caused by Unhealthy Roots